TUESDAY, 1 SEPTEMBER 1942

 "The noise of gunfire and small arms was terrible.
 Anyway it was a night of little sleep.
 Now, I can see the effectiveness of night raids."
 He also noted the Japanese anti-aircraft fire was ineffective, 'Outragiously uncontrolled and unskilled'.
 At his suggestion, officers and crews from battleships Yamato and Mutsu were sent to Rabaul to train gunners.

 Four B-17s take off from Townsville on a night bombing attack against Rabaul.
 Lost due to weather is B-17E 41-2650.
-B-17s hit Lae, and hit a beached cargo vessel at Salamaua;
+B-17s hit Lae, and hit the beached cargo vessel Kotoku Maru off Salamaua;

-P-400s, P-40s, and P-39s strafe and bomb landing barges at Buna and Salamaua.
-Japanese ground forces, halted within sight of Port
+P-400s, P-40s, and P-39s strafe and bomb landing barges off Buna and Salamaua.
+Japanese ground forces at Ioribaiwa, 32 miles to the north of Port

 FRIDAY, 18 SEPTEMBER 1942